Skip to contents

 #> Only when all predictors in an interaction are mean-centered

-#> can the fixed effect denote the "main effect"!
+#> can the fixed effect be interpreted as "main effect"!

 #>